AlexKitov/datasciencecoursera/Reproducible Research/PeerAssessment1/PA1_template.md

 ## 104 08:35:00 206.2
 ```

-The maximum average steps per interval si ***206.1698*** and they are during the time interval of ***08:35:00*** in the morning.
+The maximum average steps per interval is ***206.1698*** and they are during the time interval of ***08:35:00*** in the morning.

 ## Imputing missing values

 The code inputs missing values in the data.frame with the average value for the specific interval in which` the missing values` value occurs.
-Afterwords, are calculated the total number of steps the meadn and the median per day.
-The data is compared with the the results before replacing `the missing values`
+Afterwards, are calculated the total number of steps the mean and the median per day.
+The data is compared with the results before replacing `the missing values`

 ```r